roelandordelman/labs/_examples/sounds-visual.md

 - name: Sound of The Netherlands dataset
   url: http://labs.beeldengeluid.nl/datasets#dbd17834-edb3-11e4-8099-005056a71e3a
 ---

-<p>Sounds Visual lets users browse through sounds by selecting visual icons that represent the sound.
-The system asks the user to judge the representation of the sound by the visual icon&nbsp;to improve&nbsp;the database.</p>
+Sounds Visual lets users browse through sounds by selecting visual icons that represent the sound.
+The system asks the user to judge the representation of the sound by the visual icon to improve the database.